Her bike, unfortunately, looked like this:

 For the seat cover, I traced the seat on a piece of paper and cut out a fabric oval that would wrap around it.

 I used an outdoor canvas fabric, but I wasn't willing to spring for oilcloth.
 I figured I would be more motivated to keep it inside and under cover this time around, so it should be better protected from the elements!
 I ironed on a piece of fusible fleece that was the same size, then I did a tiny folded-over hem.
 I would say you could skip this step--I think that with the fusible fleece it wasn't really going to fray anyway.

 I just used my staple gun to fit the seat cover right over the old seat.

 It definitely needed a bike bucket to show off more of that cute fabric, so I made a quick one.
-It is not as functional as I would like, but I got to try again because what do you think her big brother said when he saw that Iris had a bike bucket?
+It is not as functional as I would like, but I got to try again because what do you think her big brother said when he saw that Little Sister had a bike bucket?
 Oh yes, I got to make one for him too.
 I'll do a tutorial on that one because I think it turned out pretty great!
 Here's a preview:

 |Soon, I promise! (edited: here's the link!)|